Chairzard/WP-Fonts/README.md

 **Why download my fonts?**

-- I've fixed an unfathomable number of errors with these fonts (when possible, I've reported the issue(s) to the font creators, too; unfortunately, many fonts end up as dead projects).
+- I've fixed an unfathomable number of errors with these fonts (when possible, I've reported the issue(s) to the font creators, too; unfortunately, many fonts are dead projects).
 This includes enabling ligatures or oldstyle figures that weren't properly enabled by the font creator, fixing blantant kerning errors, fixing errors that prevented small-caps from rendering correctly, fixing broken font metadata that impacted the font's usability in KOReader, etc.
+- I've expanded the glyph sets of certain fonts to add missing characters I consider vital (usually the em-dash, ellipsis, and/or left/right quotation marks).
 - Unlike jumping into a sea of free fonts on a site like Google Fonts, every font here is at least passable for use on an ereader.
 - Unlike font downloads from other sites, my downloads include _only_ the files required by KOReader and the font license file(s).
 You won't end up with a boatload of different font weights you'll never use, variable font files that have dodgy KOReader support, etc.
 - Every font here can be freely (legally) downloaded and modified.